VladislavLevitskii/Papouch-custom-component/README.md

 ### THT2

-The integration provides the following entities for THT2 device:
+The integration provides the following entity for THT2 device:

-- **Sensor**: Provides environmental readings depending on the configured sensor type.
+- **Sensor**: Provides environmental readings (temperature, humidity and dew point).

 For more details, see the official manual available in the downloads section of the [THT2 product page](https://papouch.com/tht2-vlhkomer-a-teplomer-s-rs485-elektronika-p2204/).

+### TQS 4

+The integration provides the following entity for THT2 device:

+- **Sensor**: Provides environmental readings (temperature).

+For more details, see the official manual available in the downloads section of the [THT2 product page](https://papouch.com/tqs4-e-elektronika-teplomeru-s-rs485-p3623/).

+### THCO2

+The integration provides the following entity for THCO2 device:

+- **Sensor**: Provides environmental readings (CO2 level, temperature, humidity and dew point).

+For more details, see the official manual available in the downloads section of the [THT2 product page](https://papouch.com/thco2-senzor-koncentrace-co2-teplomer-a-vlhkomer-s-rs485-p5034/).

 ### TME / TME Multi / TME Radio